Qi-Le1/Probe_Pruning/README.md

 ## Requirements

-- Requires Python 3.9
+- Requires Python 3.9.

-- See pprequirements.txt
+- See pprequirements.txt.

-- See localtunedllmrequirements.txt for running LLM-Pruner and LoRA-Prune tuned models
+- See localtunedllmrequirements.txt for running LLM-Pruner and LoRA-Prune tuned models.

 - C4 calibration dataset can be found at [here](https://drive.google.com/drive/folders/1OT4TBYDfAz4SNUFrXLJl04SRHNX9nGDj?usp=sharing).
 Please download it and place it under data/c4.

 ## Instruction

-- Global hyperparameters are configured in config.yml
+- Global hyperparameters are configured in config.yml.

-- Hyperparameters can be found at hyper.py in modules
+- Hyperparameters can be found at hyper.py in modules.

-- Code for tuning model using LLM-Pruner and LoRA-Prune is available [here]() and tuned models are available [here]()
+- Code for tuning model using LLM-Pruner and LoRA-Prune is available [here]() and tuned models are available [here]().

 ## Examples

-- Test WikiText2 dataset using Probe Pruning with the default probe at a 40% pruning ratio on LLaMA-2-7B
+- Test WikiText2 dataset using Probe Pruning with the default probe at a 40% pruning ratio on LLaMA-2-7B.

   ```ruby
   python test_model.py --control_name wikitext-2v1_llama-2-7b_clm_20_1024_0.4_ppwandasp_probe-default_sync_c4-2000_0.5+0.05-0.5+0.05-0.5+0.05-0.5+0.05-0.5+0.05-seqrank+bszrank_default --device cuda
   ```

-- Test WikiText2 dataset using FLAP at a 40% pruning ratio on LLaMA-2-7B
+- Test WikiText2 dataset using FLAP at a 40% pruning ratio on LLaMA-2-7B.

   ```ruby
   python test_model.py --control_name wikitext-2v1_llama-2-7b_clm_20_1024_0.4_flap_flap-default_asyncinter_c4-2000_None_default --device cuda